-Knowledge Democracy and Participatory Research
+Knowledge Democracy / Participatory Research

 Permanent URI for this communityhttp://192.9.200.215:4000/handle/123456789/123

-Welcome to the Knowledge Democracy and Participatory Research Community.
+Welcome to the Knowledge Democracy / Participatory Research Community.
 This community serves as a comprehensive repository of resources on participatory approaches, community-based research, and collaborative inquiry methods.
 Our mission is to foster knowledge sharing and support initiatives that empower communities to contribute to research, ensuring their voices shape the knowledge that impacts their lives.

 Explore a wealth of materials, including case studies, policy papers, training guides, and research publications that highlight the practice and principles of participatory research worldwide.